 Video/DVD component.
-In many AU courses students have the option of viewing videos online, or on DVD and/or videotapes provided in the course package.
-To ensure viewing components are compatible, overseas students are asked to contact AU Library before registering in a course that has a videotape/DVD component.
+In many AU courses, AU students have the option of viewing videos online, or on DVD and/or videotapes provided in the course package.
+To ensure viewing components are compatible, overseas students are asked to contact the AU library before registering in a course that has a videotape/DVD component.

 Virtual Helpdesk.
 The Virtual Helpdesk (VHD) provides computer science students technical assistance with their courses.
 The VHD is staffed by senior students and should not be confused with AU’s Computing Services Helpdesk.

 Visiting students.
-Students taking courses at AU for transfer credit to other post-secondary institutions.
+Students taking courses at AU for transfer credit to another post-secondary institutions.
 Unclassified (Non-Program/Visiting) Students.

 Withdrawal.
-The exit from an AU course.
+The process of withdrawing from an AU course.
 Withdrawal timeframes are important to monitor since the timing of a withdrawal may have bearing on what is recorded on the academic transcript.

 Zero-credit course.
-Students in zero-credit courses receive the same tutorial support, have access to all services provided to AU students, but the courses won’t fulfill any requirement towards a credential.
-ENGL 143 and ENGL 149, are two examples of zero-credit courses.
+Students in zero-credit courses receive the same academic support, have access to all services provided to AU students, but the courses won’t fulfill any requirement towards a credential.
 Zero-credit courses are assessed the same fee structure as three-credit courses minus the Students’ Union Fees and Alumni Fees.
 Other academic-related fees and regulations also apply to zero-credit courses.